aimms/how-to/Articles/526/526-hierarchical-composite-objects.rst

 Can a component in a composite object be a composite object itself?
 Is it possible to hierarchically construct composite objects and use the AIMMS language which is an algebraic language?

+The component based approach supports this by recursively enumerating all components in all declarations over the sets of composite objects.
+This article will not present a worked example as the details drag on and on.

 The reference based approach permits this.
-In this article a small example will be presented.

 This article is a companion article to :doc:`../526/526-modeling-composite-objects` and refines the running example introduced there.

+The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkHierachical.zip>`

 The refinement of the running example
 --------------------------------------